What sort of scenes?

 When we turn up on the streets, we always have some entertainment to share with passing strangers.
 Lots of activities and games are suitable for sharing with strangers on the street.

-We want our events to welcome everyone.
-It’s worth thinking how your activities will be experienced by families, for example.
+We want our events to welcome everyone so, for example, we think about how activities will be experienced by families.

 You will probably meet more people if you bring along something small to show or play with, like origami, drawing materials.
 Others might be able to bring an entertainment too – there doesn’t have to be just one activity, although that’s often easier.